charlie-foxtrot/RTLSDR-Airband/README.md

 RTLSDR-Airband
 =====================

-RTLSDR Airband is intended for Airband reception and online streaming to services such as liveatc.net
+RTLSDR Airband is intended for AM/NFM voice channels reception and online streaming to services such as liveatc.net

 Features
 ---------------------
- * Multichannel mode - decode up to eight AM channels per dongle (within bandwidth frequency range)
+ * Multichannel mode - decode up to eight AM or NFM channels per dongle (within bandwidth frequency range)
- * Scanner mode - decode unlimited number of AM channels with frequency hopping in a round-robin fashion (no frequency range limitations)
+ * Scanner mode - decode unlimited number of AM and/or NFM channels with frequency hopping in a round-robin fashion (no frequency range limitations)
  * Decode multiple dongles simutaneously
  * Auto squelch and Automatic Gain Control